matys1/lab1-web/book-notes/part-5.md

 controller.abort();
 ```

+- See l24-mdn-events-2.html for an example of removing event listeners using both methods.

-- By making more than one call to addEventListener(), providing different handlers, you can have multiple handlers for a single event.
-Both functions would now run when the element is clicked:
+- You can add multiple event listeners, listening for the same type of event, but using different handlers.
+For example, both functions below would now run when the element is clicked:

 ```js
 myElement.addEventListener('click', functionA);
 myElement.addEventListener('click', functionB);
 ```

-- Using `addEventListener()` is recommended and best practice.
-However, there are two other inferior ways of registering event handlers that you might see:
+#### Other event listener mechanisms

+- Two inferior alternatives to `addEventListener()`:
-  - Event handler properties
+  1. Event handler properties
-    - Objects (such as buttons) that can fire events also usually have properties whose event name is pre-fixed with `on` such as `onclick`.
+      Objects (such as buttons) that can fire events also usually have properties whose event name is pre-fixed with `on` such as `onclick`.
 To listen for the event, you can assign the handler function to the property.

       ```js
       btn.onclick = changeBackground; //this
       btn.addEventListener('click', changeBackground) //instead of this
       ```

-    - One major drawback of using event handler properties instead of `addEventListener()` method is that you can only assign one handler to the property.
+      One major drawback of using event handler properties instead of `addEventListener()` method is that you can only assign one handler to the property.
 Attempting to assign a second handler will just overwrite the first, for example:

       ```js
       element.onclick = function1;
       element.onclick = function2; //this handler function2 overwrites the above
       ```

-  - Inline event handlers (DO NOT EVER USE)
+  2. Inline event handlers (DO NOT EVER USE)
-    - Inline event handlers (or event handler HTML attributes) is the earliest form of handling events on the web and is outdated.
+      Inline event handlers (or event handler HTML attributes) is the earliest form of handling events on the web and is outdated.
 It relies on inserting JavaScript directly inside the attribute, for example:

       ```html
       <button onclick="changeBackground()">Press me</button>
       ```

-    - You can find HTML attribute equivalents for many of the event handler properties (note, they use the same naming schema with `on` prefix).
+      You can find HTML attribute equivalents for many of the event handler properties (note, they use the same naming schema with `on` prefix).
 You should never use these attributes because it's obtrusive, you mix HTML and JS (many server configs disallow inline JS as a security measure), and it can quickly become a maintenance nightmare.
 For example, imagine having to add event handler HTML attribute to hundreds of buttons.
 With JS you could you could easily add an event handler function to all the buttons on the page no matter how many there were:

       ```js
       const buttons = document.querySelectorAll('button');